Jump to content

 Posted (edited)

-Ian and I left Chelan at 3:30pm on Thursday before Labor day with Ian and drove North towards Kelowna.
+Ian and I left Chelan at 3:30pm on Thursday before Labor day and drove North towards Kelowna.
 We were intending to climb something on Mount Robson, but the the afternoon update on Mountain Forecast just did not leave us the window we were hoping for.
 At the last possible turn-off, we switched to our backup objective.
-Total drive time was around 12 hours since we took the Orville border crossing and there we’re some detours due to the ongoing Forrest fires.
+Total drive time was around 12 hours since we took the Orville border crossing and there were some detours due to the ongoing Forrest fires.
 We stopped in a state park boat launch parking area to sleep from 10pm-5am, then resumed driving until we reached the pullout on Icefeilds Parkway at 11:30am MTN.

 IMG_7196.jpg.2983d2021738e2dbcfa9fca66e3cd017.jpg